pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 ---
 title: Best Practices for Importing 50 TB Data
-summary: Based on the experience of importing large single tables in the past, this article summarizes a best practice, hoping to help the import of large data volumes and large single tables.
+summary: Based on the experience of importing large single tables in the past, this article summarizes best practices, hoping to help you sucessfully import large data volumes and large single tables.
 ---

 # Best Practices for Importing 50 TB Data